ncave/dna-redux/README.md

 - Razor/SPA removed for clarity.
 - some JIT updates.
 - some corlib updates.
-- some js interop updates.
+- some JS interop updates.
 - initial stab at F# support.

 Disclaimer: